KPCOFGS/BetBuddy/README.md

 * Two helper scripts are provided in this repository: [print_table.py](print_table.py) and [test_bet.py](test_bet.py)
 * `print_table.py` prints tables in the database.
 It includes useful information such as game ID of completed games, games that users placed bets on, future games, etc...
 * `test_bet.py` tests the bet functions to ensure it works properly.
 It takes in a parameter `<game ID>`, which will inject a bet of the corresponding game to the **first user** registered in the database.
 * `test_bet.py` is useful when injecting a non-existent game ID to test if the system will detect it and remove it.
-Or injecting a completed game ID and test the reward system.
-It can also accept an expired game ID and test if the system is able to remove it from user's data table as well.
+Or injecting a completed game ID, test the reward system and remove the completed game from user's data table since it is no longer useful and relevant.
 ## Documentation
 * For Software Requirements, Progress Report or any other documents, please visit [docs](docs/) folder
 ## License